Persistence for Circle Valued Maps: Abstract

 \section{Abstract}

-We study circle valued maps and consider the {\it persistence of the homology of their fibers}.
-The outcome is a finite collection of computable invariants (bar codes and Jordan cells) which answer the basic questions on persistence and in addition encode the topology of the source space and its relevant subspaces.
-We show how to recover the homology of the source space and of its relevant subspaces and how to compute the invariants.
-In particular, we reduce the computation of the bar codes to algorithms described for zigzag~\cite{CSD09} and standard persistence~\cite{ELZ02,ZC05}.
-We show how persistence of circle valued maps can be extended to determine persistence for a class of 1-cocycles.
+We study {\it circle valued maps} and consider the {\it persistence of the homology of their fibers}.
+The outcome is a finite collection of computable invariants which answer the basic questions on persistence and in addition encode the topology of the source space and its relevant subspaces.
+Unlike persistence of real valued maps, circle valued maps enjoy a different class of invariants called {\em Jordan cells} in addition to bar codes.
+We establish a relation between the homology of the source space and of its relevant subspaces with these invariants and provide a new algorithm to compute these invariants from an input matrix that encodes a circle valued map on an input simplicial complex.